Jodi Rell: Early life

-Born Mary Carolyn Reavis in Norfolk, Virginia, Rell attended Old Dominion University, but left in 1967 to marry Lou Rell, a U.S. Navy pilot.
+Rell was born Mary Carolyn Reavis in Norfolk, Virginia, the daughter of Foy and Benjamin Reavis.
+She attended Old Dominion University, but left in 1967 to marry Lou Rell, a U.S. Navy pilot.
 The couple first moved to New Jersey, where Lou Rell took a position as a commercial airline pilot with Trans World Airlines.
 The family then moved to a 19th-century farmhouse in Brookfield, Connecticut, in 1969.
 Jodi Rell later attended, but did not graduate from, Western Connecticut State University.
 She received honorary law doctorates from the University of Hartford in 2001 and the University of New Haven in 2004.
-In 2015 she received an honorary doctorate degree of humane letters from Western Connecticut State University.
+In 2015, she received an honorary doctorate degree of humane letters from Western Connecticut State University.
 In her early career, she tutored and did substitute work for the Hartford Public Schools.

 Early career

 Jodi Rell's political career began as a campaign worker for Connecticut state Rep. David Smith during several of his campaigns.
 Smith, a pilot for Eastern Airlines, declined to seek re-election to a 5th term in the Connecticut House of Representatives in the 1984 election.
 He encouraged Rell to enter the race to succeed him.
 Rell was elected in 1984, representing the 107th District in northwestern Fairfield County, centered on Brookfield.
 She served from 1985 to 1995.

 She became lieutenant governor after the 1994 election as John Rowland's running mate and won re-election in 1998 and 2002, becoming governor in 2004 after Rowland resigned due to corruption.